nate3D/Memphis-Mesh.github.io/docs/nodes.md

 This node is built using the guts of a NEBRA miner and is centered around a Raspberry Pi.
 It is powered via PoE and housed in a metal enclosure.
 The system features a 1W LoRa HAT for increased transmission power and includes a GPS module for location services, along with a SIM card slot for potential cellular connectivity.

-A key component is the Airframes cavity filter, tuned to the MediumFast channel plan, which helps reduce interference and improve signal quality.
+A key component is the Airframes cavity filter, tuned to the MediumFast modem preset, which helps reduce interference and improve signal quality.
 The node is connected to a Diamond 900 MHz antenna, optimized for performance in the 900 MHz band, providing reliable omnidirectional coverage.

 ### Connectivity